philzook58/philzook58.github.io/_posts/2025-09-15-slotted_hash_cons.md

 We can do it ourselves on a simple tuple based ast.
 It's not so complicated.

 User facing names (a string like `"X"` let's say) and the canonical variables ids (an int) are completely different types and should be represented by different constructors.

+Canonization converts a term with user names to an alpha equivalent shape term and a mapping from user names to canon ids.

 Here `term` is a non normalized thing that contains user names, but `shape` is a similar thing that only contains int ids. `alpha_canon` converts between the two and also returns a `rename` dictionary of evidence as to how the substitution was done.
 We can completely reconstruct any alpha non invariant `term` from the `cterm` which is a tuple of the renaming and the shape.
 The two types are isomorphic to each other.